User personalization layer

 You can override Studio’s maximum user layer size by defining a quota for the user layer file share.
 The user layer size is set to a maximum of the quota size.

 To set a hard quota on the user layer size, use either of Microsoft’s quota tools:

 The quota must be set on the user layer directory named Users.

 Increasing or decreasing the quota only impacts new user layers.
 It does not change the maximum size of existing user layers.
-Those remain unchanged when the quota is updated.
+Existing user layers remain unchanged when the quota is updated.

 Deploy a User personalization layer

 When deploying the user personalization feature, you define the policies within Studio.
 You then assign the policies to the delivery group bound to the machine catalog, where the feature is deployed.

 If you leave the master image with no user personalization layer configuration, the services remain idle and do not interfere with authoring activities.

 If you set the policies in the master image, the services attempt to run and mount a user layer within the master image.
 The master image would exhibit unexpected behaviors and instability.

 To deploy the user personalization layer feature, complete the following steps in this order: